 R(Applicant) v (1) G (2) H & Secretary of State for the Home Department (Intervener) [2019 EWHC 1509: - challenge to the legal test to be applied in determining disclosure of asylum material in Hague Convention abduction proceedings.

 Pathan v Secretary of State for the Home Department EWCA Civ 2103 – principles applicable to determining procedural/substantive fairness for foreign employees whose employer loses its licence to sponsor foreign nationals.
 Judgment from the Supreme Court awaited.

 FE v YE & Secretary of State for the Home Department (Intervener) 2 WLR 200 – whether a claim for asylum made by an abducted child prevented their return under the Hague Convention.

 Corbiere & Ors v Ke Xu (Defendant) & Secretary of State for the Home Department (Intervener) EWHC 112 (Ch) – a restraining order sought under Article 6 ECHR to prevent the defendant in civil proceedings from leaving the UK until the end of proceedings to recover millions fraudulently obtained by defendant.

 Supawan v Secretary of State for the Home Department EWHC 2918 – challenge to the criteria in the Shortage Occupation List applicable to chefs who can work in the restaurant industry.

 E7 (an officer of the MPS) v Chairman of the Inquiry into the death of Azelle Rodney and various interested parties EWHC 452 - challenge to the Inquiry Chairman’s report

-TTM v Secretary of State for the Home Department EWHC Civ 646 – whether the decision to revoke the licence of an educational college was lawful.
+TTM v Secretary of State for the Home Department EWHC Civ 646 – challenge to revocation of the licence of an educational college.